greenelab/czi-rfa/proposal.md

 **Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.**

-> Supporting analytical methods and machine learning approaches for solving the inference of state transitions and developmental trajectories

 **Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.**

-> Generating curated benchmark datasets from existing data for evaluating computational methods and designing future analysis competitions
+Aim 1 develops machine learning approaches for solving the inference of state transitions and developmental trajectories, while Aim 2 results in curated benchmark datasets from existing data for evaluating computation methods and designing future assessments.

 ### Prior Contributions / Preliminary Results

-We have developed a number of methods to integrate transcriptomic data compendia with neural networks [@doi:10.1128/mSystems.00025-15 @doi:10.1016/j.cels.2017.06.003 @doi:10.1101/156620].
+We have developed neural-network based methods for unsupervised transcriptomic data integration [@doi:10.1128/mSystems.00025-15 @doi:10.1016/j.cels.2017.06.003 @doi:10.1101/156620].
-We've recently moved to generative models, which in the field of image analysis define meaningful latent spaces.
+We've recently moved to Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) which have a track record of defining meaningful latent spaces with image data.
-We found that GANs, with some additional steps, can generate realistic shareable samples from individual clinical trials records under a differential privacy framework [@doi:10.1101/159756].
-In recent work, we've constructed VAEs over bulk transcriptomic data with the goal of describing a biologically-relevant latent space [@doi:10.1101/174474].
+We showed that GANs can be adapted to generate realistic shareable samples from individual clinical trials records under a differential privacy framework [@doi:10.1101/159756] and built VAEs over bulk transcriptomic data with the goal of describing a biologically-relevant latent space [@doi:10.1101/174474].
 In this work, we will apply these unsupervised deep learning methods to single cell transcriptomic data, while incorporating data augmentation approaches that are novel to genomics.
 We also bring expertise automating reproducible workflows to the HCA community [@doi:10.1038/nbt.3780].